IlirM0/shortest_path/README.md

 ```

 #### 2.2 Our implementation
 The implementation used for this study is split into 4 parts and 3 cpp/header files.
-First it reads the lines of the input file and creates paths from it, second it creates the graph from the paths, third it creates a Dijkstra list and performs the Dijkstra algorithm, and fourth it prints out all the shortests paths from every node to the root node to an output.txt file.
+First it reads the lines of the input file and creates paths from it, second it creates the graph from the paths, third it creates a Dijkstra list and performs the Dijkstra algorithm, and fourth it prints out all the shortest paths from every node to the root node to an output.txt file.

 ##### Part 1: Creating the path objects